RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because,	although	single	sign-on	is	very	often	a component	of	cloud-based	applications,	it	is	not	a	requirement,	nor does	it	refer	specifically	to	the	manner	in	which	applications	or services	are	accessed.
 Single	sign-on	systems	offer	the	ability	for users	to	sign	into	one	source	and	then,	through	cookies,	tokens,	or some	other	method	of	maintaining	state,	pass	from	one	application	to another	without	having	to	authenticate	again	for	each	one.

-### Question # 2 - Your	new	contract	with	a	customer	requires	the	certification	ofcryptographic	modules	used	within	your	systems	and	applications.
+### Question # 2 - Your	new	contract	with	a	customer	requires	the	certification	of cryptographic	modules	used	within	your	systems	and	applications.
 Which certification	framework	would	be	the	MOST	appropriate	to	utilize	to comply	with	the	contractual	requirements?
 A.	FIPS	140-2
 B.	NIST	SP	800-53
 C.	SOC	2